A view of the monument at the spomenik complex at Gornji Jelovac, Croatia.

 Spomenik Construction

-During the Yugoslav era, a memorial complex was built roughly 2km west of Gorni Jelovac to commemorate the struggles of the ethnic-Serb citizens of this area who had suffered at Kozara.
-In addition to commemoration the killings of ethnic-Serbs during the Battle of Kozara, it also honors the many ethnic-Serbs across the region who were killed during the Ustaše reign of terror.
+In 1973, a memorial complex was built roughly 2km west of Gorni Jelovac to commemorate the struggles of the ethnic-Serb citizens of this area who had suffered at Kozara.
+In addition to commemorating the killings of ethnic-Serbs during the Battle of Kozara, it also honors the many ethnic-Serbs across the region who were killed during the Ustaše reign of terror.
 For example, in the village of Veliko Palančište, about 5km southeast of this monument, about 500 ethnic-Serb civilians were executed and buried in mass graves.
 Of that number killed, roughly half were children and babies.
-Unfortunately, due to the neglect, degradation and dilapidation of the site, my research was not able to determine when this spomenik complex at Gornji Jelovac was created, who instigated its creation or even who it was that created it in the first place.
+Local sources in Gorji Jelovac relate to me that the author of this monument is an artist by the name of Vojislav Dragosavac.
+However, I was not able to find any specific information about the history or creative legacy of this person.
+If any readers have addition information, please reach out to me.

 Plaques, Engravings and Graffiti: